 Planning to spend 2 days in Portland and wondering what you should do, see, and eat?
-Keep reading to find out all the cool things to do in Portland, Oregon!
+Keep reading to find out all the cool things to do in a weekend in Portland, Oregon!

 Ah, Portland…it is every bit as weird (their slogan is “keep Portland weird, after all), wacky, and hipster as the show Portlandia portrays it to be, but it is also such a beautiful, vibrant city with a laid back PNW vibe.
 The city is known for coffee, its eccentric yet hip locals, beer, donuts, the greenery, and views of the Willamette River and surrounding mountains.

 Because Portland is only a one hour flight away from San Francisco (aka home), it has become one of my favorite places for a weekend getaway.
 Basically, I decided to write this post because I am itching to get back ASAP (currently stalking some cheap flights as we speak).

 It also has a strong cafe/coffee culture, and is a foodie paradise – once you spend a weekend in Portland, you may just find yourself transformed into a food and coffee snob, going on about single origin beans and farm to table and all that good stuff.
 Anyway, food and coffee are two things I love, especially when I travel, so of course Portland has become one of my favorite places to go!

 What does one do when spending 2 days in Portland?
 Here are my picks for all the things you should do, see, and most importantly, eat in a weekend in Portland!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.

 Portland has your classic Pacific Northwest weather – lots of rain 9 months out of the year, with perfectly pleasant summers.
 The good news is that when it rains, it never rains very hard – most of the time it is more like a misty drizzle.